EvobyteDigitalBiology/readstore/docs/installation.md

 ### Python version

 ReadStore Basic strictly requires **Python version 3.10** or above for installation.
-If your current Python version does not fulfill those requiements, you will receive an error like:
+If your current Python version does not fulfill those requirements, you will receive an error like:

 ```
 ERROR: Could not find a version that satisfies the requirement readstore-basic (from versions: none)